 Rent and Utilities

-Due to the increased need for rent and utility assistance, we are taking applications as we have availability.
+Due to the increased need for rent and utility assistance, we are only able to accept online applications as we have availability and funding.

-Cross-lines has begun taking online applications for Wyandotte County residents requesting assistance with rent and/or utility payments.
-The application can be accessed by clicking the link below.
-For those who are unable to apply online, they can call the office at (913) 281-3388 to be connected with someone who can assist.
+- The application can be accessed by clicking the link below.
+For those who are unable to apply online, please call the office at (913) 281-3388 to be connected with someone who can assist.
 Please note you may have to leave a message, but we will contact you within 1 business day.

 Note: The first step renters should take if they are concerned about paying their rent/utilities or facing eviction/utility disconnect is to contact their landlord or lease agent by phone or email right away to let them know if you may need rental assistance or a payment plan for your next monthly rental payment.
 Early communication with tenants and landlords allows for more time to respond and explore all options.

 Q. Who is eligible for Rent and Utility Assistance?

 A. Application are restricted to Wyandotte County residents.
 Prioritization will be made for: